Skip to main content

 How to apply: Apply with the BC ECE Registry.
 You will need your official UFV transcript to complete your application.

 You will need to apply to UFV to continue the ECE Certificate program after you graduate from high school.
 Applications open October 1st for the next Fall intake.
-Check out our step-by-step guide How to Apply to UFV - ECE.
+See How to Apply for your next steps.

 Book an Appointment with an Academic Advisor

-If you are interested in continuing in the ECE Certificate program after high school, you can book an appointment with a School of Education Academic Advisor, book here.
+If you are interested in continuing in the ECE Certificate program after high school and need assistance with course planning, you can book an appointment with a School of Education Academic Advisor, book here.

 If you are interested in other programs at UFV, please contact the Advising Centre to schedule an appointment, book here.